 4.2 Treatment of Subjects

 The study preparation or vehicle consists of a milky, white lotion of low viscosity.
-The drug product and diluents will be provided in kits containing identical 3 mL dropper bottles that contain 1.0 mL of either ET-01 at the appropriate concentration or Vehicle.
+The drug product and diluents will be provided in kits containing 3 mL dropper bottles that contain either ET-01 or Vehicle.